 A strong correlation exists between early reading and math proficiency and continued success in overall student performance in all subject area disciplines.
 There is much emphasis upon student accountability beginning in grade 3.
 Academic success in grades K, 1 and 2 is critical to a student's ability to meet the increased rigor of grades 3-5.
 Therefore, students must meet proficiency on the state adopted F.A.S.T.
 Reading & Math progress monitoring period 3 assessment.
-Proficiency rates will be set by the district once student score reports are released.
+Students in grades K, 1, and 2 must score at or above the 40th percentile on FAST Reading and Math Assessment to demonstrate proficiency.
+Students in grades 3, 4, and 5 must score a level 3 or higher on the FAST ELA and Math Assessment to demonstrate proficiency.